When Morris and Walker moved to Hammersmith in the late 19th century, it was not the upmarket idyll by the Thames it appears today.

 Suffragette Dora Montefiore lived at No 32 and the author and campaigner for women’s rights Naomi Mitchison lived in what is now Latymer Preparatory School.
 Keep going and you’ll find Morris’ home on your left at number 26, just before the Dove’s Pub, which the Dove’s Press and Bindery was named after.

-Take a look at Samuel Leigh’s panorama below (only available if viewing this website on a desktop) and you can see what the path between Emery Walker’s and William Morris’ home looked like back in 1829, 50 years before Morris moved to the house he named Kelmscott after his country manor.
+Take a look at Samuel Leigh’s panorama below, and you can see what the path between Emery Walker’s and William Morris’ home looked like back in 1829, 50 years before Morris moved to the house he named Kelmscott after his country manor.

 Morris and Walker made this journey every day in the last six years of Morris’ life.